Tamschi/Asteracea/book/src/conditional_content/box.md

-# `box ⟦as ⟦pub⟧ …⟦: ⟦struct⟧ …⟧⟧ <…>`
+# `box ⟦priv …⟦: ⟦struct⟧ …⟧⟧ <…>`

 A `box <…>` expression moves its parameter's backing storage into a new heap object, bound to a field of the current [storage context](*).

-The field can be named using `as …` syntax.
+The field can be named using `box priv …` syntax.
 If the field is named, its type can be specified using `: …`.

 If you don't name the type or specify its name using `: struct …`, it is generated automatically.

-The field can be made public by writing `as pub …`.
+The field can be made public by writing `box pub …`.
 Any other standard Rust visibility can be used in place of `pub`, too, to similar effects.

 In practical terms: